Resources for Your Classroom

 Demonstrations and Classroom Activities

-4. Radioactive decay simulation using candy.
-This radioactive decay activity from the American Association for the Advancement of Science uses candy as a surrogate for radioactive material.
+- Radioactive decay simulation using candy.
+This radioactive decay activity from the Science Education Resource Center at Carlson College uses candy as a surrogate for radioactive material.

-5. Radioactive decay simulation using coins.
-This activity leads students through an activity using pennies to explore the concept of radioactive decay.
+- Radioactive decay simulation using pennies.
+This activity from the Science Education Resource Center at Carlson Collegeleads students through an activity using pennies to explore the concept of radioactive decay.